What is Psoriasis-Ltd III?

 - Psoriasis-Ltd III has medical patents throughout the world for psoriasis.

-- Was invented by a team of Skin Researchers with 32 years of collective research lead by a Johns Hopkins MD, Harvard's Beth Israel-Deaconess Hospital, Mass.
+- Was invented by a team of Skin Researchers with 32 years of collective research lead by a Johns Hopkins MD (picture to the right), Harvard's Beth Israel-Deaconess Hospital, Mass.
 General Research, and the University of Pa. at Philadelphia.